luke-beep/whoami/README.md

 - **[Monaspace](https://monaspace.githubnext.com/)** 🖋️: A beautifully designed, modern, and highly customizable monospace font.
 It's perfect for coding due to its clarity and readability, which makes focusing on complex code easier.

-These themes and fonts not only enhance the visual aspect of my development setup but also contribute to a more comfortable and productive coding experience.
+These themes and fonts contribute to a more comfortable and productive technological experience.

 ---